alns13/TITAN/README.md

 **Q: Does TITAN replace my existing firewall?**

 * No, **ABSOLUTELY NOT.** From a security standpoint, TITAN is a companion tool to your firewall.
-The firewall blocks the obvious "known-bad" traffic at high speed, while TITAN performs deep behavioral analysis on the traffic that is allowed through, looking for sophisticated or stealthy intrusions.
+The firewall blocks the obvious "well known bad traffic" at high speed, while TITAN performs deep behavioral analysis on the traffic that is allowed through, looking for sophisticated or stealthy intrusions.

 ## Project Goals
 * **High Accuracy Detection:** Achieving 95%+ accuracy in classifying DoS, Probe, R2L, and U2R attacks.